fatema-a/VetBot/README.md

 5. Install required dependencies by entering: `npm i`
 6. Run the app by entering: `npm run dev`
 7. Open http://127.0.0.1:5173/ to view the app in your browser.

+Note: VetBot allows users to send an image.
+However, once the image is selected, the user must write a message to be able to send it to the chat.
+This encourages the user to add clarification to the picture sent.